Will the Real Linda Please Stand up...to Large Language Models? Examining the Representativeness Heuristic in LLMs: Introduction

-To investigate the representativeness heuristic in LLMs, we construct a dataset\footnote{We will release the dataset upon the completion of the review process to facilitate future research.} , \datasetname (\underline{Re}presentativeness \underline{He}uristic \underline{A}I \underline{T}esting), which contains 202 RHQs that span six types of representativeness heuristics---Base Rate Fallacy, Conjunction Fallacy, Disjunction Fallacy, Insensitivity to Sample Size, Misconceptions of Chance, and Regression Fallacy.
+To investigate the representativeness heuristic in LLMs, we construct a dataset\footnote{Code and dataset will be available at \url{https://github.com/MrZilinXiao/LLMHeuristicReHEAT}.} , \datasetname (\underline{Re}presentativeness \underline{He}uristic \underline{A}I \underline{T}esting), which contains 202 RHQs that span six types of representativeness heuristics: Base Rate Fallacy, Conjunction Fallacy, Disjunction Fallacy, Insensitivity to Sample Size, Misconceptions of Chance, and Regression Fallacy.
 The questions we designed are adapted from those used in prior investigations into heuristics within the field of psychology~\citep{bar1993alike, kahneman1973psychology, kahneman1982judgment, tversky1974judgment, tversky1983extensional}.
-To the best of our knowledge, our dataset is the first to offer extensive and comprehensive coverage of RHQs, enabling exploration of LLMs' capabilities in countering the cognitive bias.
+To the best of our knowledge, our dataset is the first to offer extensive and comprehensive coverage of RHQs, enabling exploration of LLMs' capabilities in countering the representative heuristic cognitive bias.

 We evaluate four LLMs: GPT-3.5~\citep{ouyang2022training}, GPT-4~\citep{openai2023gpt}, PaLM 2~\citep{anil2023palm}, and LLaMA 2~\citep{touvron2023llama}, on \datasetname using different prompts.
 Our findings indicate that these LLMs exhibit behaviors that closely mirror human heuristic behavior.
 Additionally, advanced prompting techniques such as chain of thought (CoT)~\citep{wei2022chain}, in-context learning~\citep{tom2020icl}, and self-consistency~\citep{huang2022large} prompting, offer marginal improvements.
 Nevertheless, when explicitly prompted to recall its knowledge, the model shows an improvement in performance.
-This underscores the significance for future research to address the representativeness heuristic, guiding LLMs toward correct reasoning and decision-making.
+This underscores the significance of future research to address the representativeness heuristic, guiding LLMs toward correct reasoning and decision-making.